Shift-Left Testing: A Comprehensive Guide to Enhancing Software

 4. Jenkins

-Jenkins is a popular open-source CI/CD tool.
-It automates the process of building, testing, and deploying applications, making it a crucial tool for shift-left testing.
+Jenkins is one of the most widely used open-source tools for Continuous Integration (CI) and Continuous Delivery (CD).
+It automates the process of building, testing, and deploying applications, making it an essential component of shift-left testing.

 1. Cultural Resistance